Chief Strategy Officer: Promotion or Demotion?

 Imagine you are the divisional executive vice president of a $2B unit being told that the only way for the company to succeed in the future is that if you lower your growth targets so that another unit could use the cash to grow?

 No executive vice president is going to do that unless it came straight from the CEO, and even then, some executives do not listen.
 Most chief strategy officers fall into the painful trap of trying to be too logical.
-They assume that there is some brilliant piece of analyses that can convince the executive vice president.
+They assume that there is some brilliant piece of analysis that can convince the executive vice president.

 This is about understanding power structure within a conglomerate and understanding how economic decisions affect an executive’s overall positioning with a company.